 Ken Silverman’s Build engine really was a work of art.
 Compared to the mazes or “suggested” locations featured in previous games, Build’s high-resolution detail and extreme level of interaction meant that worlds could be realized in a way previous FPS games couldn’t have dreamed of.
 There was finally enough detail in the levels to effectively pull off gags and reasonable facsimiles of real locales, which led to the various Build parodies of the mid to late 90s.
 And, with Hong Kong films, horror creepshows, and action/sci-fi well taken care of, what fertile ground was left unplowed?
 According to Xatrix, redneck jokes.

 The gunplay, unfortunately, is a different story.
 For starters, there’s not enough enemy variation.
-Your two main foes are a skinny “old coot” with a six-shooter, and a fat guy in overalls with a shotgun.
-They make up the vast majority of your opposition in every level, and facing them gets awfully repetitive.
-And because these two contribute the most to any level’s population, it also means that their weapons – the pistol and the shotgun – end up being the ones you use the most.
-The shotgun is a terror up close (with the ability to tap “fire” for one barrel or hold for two), and the pistol has excellent range and power.
+Your two main foes are a “skinny old coot” with a six-shooter, and a fat guy in overalls with a shotgun.
+They make up the majority of your opposition in every single level, so facing them gets awfully repetitive.
+Because these two contribute the most to any level’s population, it also means that their weapons – the pistol and the shotgun – end up being the ones you use the most.
+The shotgun is a terror up close (with the ability to tap “fire” for one barrel or hold for two), while the pistol has excellent range and power.
 However, both are slow, and frankly, boring.
 Ammo for the punchier weapons is usually too scarce to use on the regular folk, so much of Redneck Rampage consists of shooting the same two enemies with the same two weapons.

 It’s a shame, because there are some fun weapons in there.
-If the fully automatic “hunting rifle” had more ammo across the board, I doubt I’d be complaining.
-However, it doesn’t, so I had to keep it on reserve to kill dangerous enemies quickly (usually, the dogs).
+If the “hunting rifle” (it’s an AK-47) had more ammo across the board, I doubt I’d be complaining.
+However, it doesn’t, so I had to keep it on reserve to kill dangerous enemies quickly.
 The large alien guards must be blown apart after downing, or else they’ll get back up, so the dynamite crossbow gets saved for them.
-There’s a powder keg that’s utterly useless, and a sawblade launcher that’s not particularly deadly; both best forgotten.
-Finally, the alien arm cannon (pull the tendons to fire) and the Austin Powers-inspired machine gun jubblies are more creative than useful – both only marginally effective on the aliens, and too short on ammo to use on the clones.
+There’s a powder keg that’s utterly useless and a sawblade launcher that’s not particularly deadly; both best forgotten.
+Finally, the alien arm cannon and the Austin Powers-inspired machine gun jubblies are more creative than useful – both only marginally effective on the aliens, while too short on ammo to use on the clones.

 Redneck Rampage has moments of greatness.
 But for every expertly-textured, inventive level, there’s another bland, brown factory, mansion, or underground mine level with an obscure puzzle stopping the action.
 Meanwhile, endlessly shooting the same two basic enemies, while the same music tracks blare over the proceedings, gets tiring quickly.
 I noticed there’s only two episodes (14 levels) instead of the usual three, and judging by maps like Nut House (which honestly feels unfinished), it seems like nothing created went unused.
 So to put it another way, I wish they’d spent more time on the game.
 The repetitive action can’t sustain the interspersed generic levels, and this is among the rare FPSs where about halfway through I’d honestly felt I’d had enough.
 Good enough if you wanna take a poke at it, but be prepared to lose interest before finishing.